PR-CYBR/vTOC/docs/DEPLOYMENT.md

 A GitHub Actions workflow (`fly-deploy.yml`) runs the same command when triggered manually or on version tags starting with `v`.

+For visibility into what is currently running in production, use the GitHub Discussion **Deployment Strategy: live branch**.
+Copy the [live branch operations guide](communications/live-branch.md) into the discussion to seed it if it does not exist, and post deployment or rollback updates there so operators can subscribe to changes.

 ## Sample configuration inputs

 Example `inputs.json` enabling Traefik in container mode and customizing the cloud provider: